Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             whole genome, please type "all".
 The input format is
                             $STRAINNAME:SLENGTH.
 Multiple genomes can be accepted,
                             please use space to separate them.
-For example, test.gff contrain two strains (s1 and s2). s1 was manual checked 100kb and s2 was checked whole genome.
+For example, test.gff contain two strains (s1 and s2). s1 was manual checked 100kb and s2 was checked whole genome.
                             The value of this argument will be s1:100000 s2:all.
                             Default setting will compute all strains in manual-